brian-zZZ/DL_Impls/Transformer-repro/README.md

   - target embedding / pre-softmax linear layer weight sharing.

+## Testing
+- coming soon.
 ---
+# TODO
+  - Evaluation on the generated text.
+  - Attention weight plot.
+---
 # Acknowledgement
 - The byte pair encoding parts are borrowed from [subword-nmt](https://github.com/rsennrich/subword-nmt/).
 - The project structure, some scripts and the dataset preprocessing steps are heavily borrowed from [OpenNMT/OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
+- Thanks for the suggestions from @srush, @iamalbert, @Zessay, @JulesGM, @ZiJianZhao, and @huanghoujing.